Almost everything occurring in todayâs world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Throughout history, men have been oppressed by corrupt, power-hungry dictators.

 The world population has more than tripled in the last seventy years, to over 7 billion.
-It has more than doubled since 1960, and is predicted to reach 9.34 billion by 2050.
-The forty-nine poorest, least-developed nations will actually triple to a population of nearly two billion.
+It has more than doubled since 1960, and is predicted to reach between 9.3 and 10.9 billion by 2050.
+The forty-eight poorest, least-developed nations will actually triple to a population of nearly two billion.
 This worldwide population growth will bring staggering problems!

-Take a moment to consider just this single staggering thought!
+Take a moment to consider this final staggering thought!

 Each day, 160,000 people move from rural areas to cities.
 This is happening fastest in under-developed countries.
-Naturally, enormous problems are resulting from sanitation, overcrowding, access to modern health services, and the ability of schools to absorb the increase of students.
+Naturally, enormous problems are resulting from sanitation, overcrowding, lack of access to modern health services, and the inability of schools to absorb the increase of students.

 Some problems predicted for the future?
 Limited and diminishing arable land, deforestation, urbanization, shrinking size of family farms, degradation of the land, shortages and degradation of water, irrigation problems, waste buildup, greenhouse gases and changes of climate, greater intensity and frequency of severe weather, causing flooding and loss of crops, and the permanent loss of certain types of crops.
 Together, they spell untold calamity, and even catastrophe, for a mankind unprepared to solve these and many other problems.